 Xunantunich was a major ceremonial center for the ancient Maya and the first Mayan site in Belize to be open for public viewing in 1954.

 After exploring Xunantunich, and a break for lunch, you will venture to the Belize Caves.
 Your excursion begins with a hike through the exotic rainforest to the mouth of the cave.
 The view is stunning as you float away from the cave entrance on your inner tube with only your headlamp to lead the way.
 Imagine yourself floating through the caves, surrounded by the stalactite and stalagmites above and clear cool waters beneath you.

 Tikal Mayan Ruin in Guatemala

 Located in the heart of the Guatemalan jungle, Tikal Ruins are not only stunning, they also give you bragging rights that you made it to two countries on one vacation.
 You will be glad you decided to spend a day in the UNESCO World Heritage site of Tikal National Park exploring the incredible ancient Mayan ruins.
 Your expert guide will show you around the impressive site and provide detailed information on the history behind the steep temples and plazas.

-This tour runs daily for minimum of 2 persons and includes: round trip on Tropic Air from San Pedro airstrip, security and airport fees (does not include departure fee from GUA $33.00 USD), transfer and hotel stay at Hotel Isla de Flores.
-Breakfast, transfers to Tikal, guided tour, lunch and entrance fees are included.
-Belize international Airport departures fees priced separately; please inquire through our tours office for this information.
+This tour runs daily for minimum of 2 persons and includes: round trip airfare from San Pedro, security and airport fees (does not include departure fee from GUA $35.50 USD), transfer and hotel stay.
+Please double check with our tours team for accuracy on the GUA departure fee.
+Belize International Airport departures fees priced separately; please inquire through our tours office for this information.